MapManagement/un-chat/planning/server.md

 Besides **gRPC** in combination with **WPF/C#** and **Python**, I want to create a database containing all users that communicate via "UnChat".
 You might already know my login/register window and so on.
 All of this needs a database to get the data from and for this, I will use a simple **MySQL database** on my server.
+More about it [here](database.md).
 It is also possible that all sent message will be encrypted in the future but first of all I have to work on the server and connection to all clients.